From fingertip to shoulder, hand therapists are here to help

 Pulley Injuries

 Finger pulleys are important soft tissues that run along the palm side of your fingers.
 They are vital structures that hold your finger tendons in place during gripping.
-They can be torn to various degrees by overload or by trauma.
+They can be torn to various degrees by chronic overload or by trauma.

 A common injury in rock climbing is a finger pulley injury, typically A2 or A4.
 A custom pulley splint is the gold standard treatment.
-This splint supports the pulley and allows it to heal while allowing fairly functional use of your hand.
+This splint supports the pulley and allows it to heal while allowing for functional use of your hand.

 Alex Osatchuk, pictured above, has a special interest in climbing injuries and enjoys climbing herself.